MuhammadNauvalDwiAfandi/DiagnosisByTouch/README.md

 ## DIAGNOSIS BY TOUCH
-This project is made for Samsung Innovation Campus Batch 3 Stage 3.
+This project is made for 'Lomba Produk Pembelajaran'.
 This repository was made to track the progress we make to build an IoT device.

 You can see the full design here:
 [Product Design](https://docs.google.com/presentation/d/1X4S7OHgEltPV4uqPD-Z991j0jWk4kUk-/edit?usp=sharing&ouid=100909576299268218717&rtpof=true&sd=true)